boldingd/EclipsePhaseContent/Locus.md

 Notice that the worst thing that happens is that your account gets locked and you're on your own; that also means that the worst thing that happens *if your neighbor takes revenge on you* is that their account gets locked or they're on their own.
 So, basically, the *real* worst-case scenario is that the person you victimize gets a few of their friends together and they come after you with their torturer's tools.

-> **Bauble**: As our cell's local Scum, I'd like to stick up for the direct approach.
+> **Bauble**: As the local representative of the Scum, I'd like to stick up for the direct approach.
 > We do "justice" more-or-less the same way: people make enough enemies, and then something bad happens to them.
 > They either learn from the experience, or they decide to move on.
 > It works pretty well, as long as everyone involved knows how its going to work before-hand.